-In October, 1999 the State of New Mexico filed a CERCLA Natural Resource Damage claim naming certain subsidiaries of Ultramar Diamond Shamrock as defendants in a lawsuit seeking \$2 billion for natural resource damages associated with the Albuquerque South Valley Superfund Site.
-Our subsidiaries' involvement with this site is minimal compared to other defendants named in this lawsuit.
-We expect this matter to be resolved by the main parties.
-Although we are unable to estimate with certainty our ultimate liability in this case, we believe that it will not have a material adverse impact on our financial condition or results of operations.
-Ultramar Diamond Shamrock has agreed to indemnify us for these remedial obligations.
+In October 1999, the State of New Mexico filed a CERCLA Natural Resource Damage claim naming certain subsidiaries of Ultramar Diamond Shamrock as defendants in a lawsuit seeking \$2 billion for natural resources damages associated with the Albuquerque South Valley Superfund Site.
+Our subsidiaries' involvement with this site is minimal compared to other defendants named in this lawsuit, and we expect that this matter will be resolved by the main parties in the lawsuit.
+We do not believe that we will have any ultimate liability in this case, and Ultramar Diamond Shamrock has agreed to indemnify us for any obligations arising from this lawsuit.